Post Summary: Things To Do In Cape Perpetua On The Oregon Coast

 Take The Many Cape Perpetua Hiking Trails

 Cape Perpetua Scenic Area boasts 26 miles of trails within the area.
-Here are some of our favorite Cape Perpetua hikes:
+Here are some of our favorite Oregon coast hikes in the Cape Perpetua area:

 Big Spruce Trail (2-miles round trip): Starting from the Visitors Center, take the trail through giant Sitka Spruce trees as old as 500 years.
 This trail brings you through green, lush old-growth, and rainforest vibes.